deciduously/music/post.md

 split("4,5,7,11",a,",");
 ```

+The diatonic scales we've been working with are a subset of the [heptatonic scales](https://en.wikipedia.org/wiki/Heptatonic_scale), with seven notes each.
+These tones are naturally further apart than we've been using.
 Let's add a couple others scale lengths to play with:

 ```rust
 #[derive(Debug, Clone, Copy)]